 - Raymond Neag Endowed Professor of Educational Leadership

-Richard L. Schwab’s experience in education has spanned four decades, beginning with a job in Chelmsford, Mass. as an eighth grade history teacher.
-He went on to earn both a master’s degree and doctorate in educational administration at UConn, before spending 10 years on the education faculty at the University of New Hampshire.
-He spent the next eight years at Drake University in Des Moines, Iowa, where he served three years as head of its Department of Educational Administration, and then five years as Dean of the School of Education.
+Richard L. Schwab’s experience in education has spanned four decades, beginning with a job in Chelmsford, Mass., as an eighth-grade history teacher.
+He went on to earn both a master’s degree and doctorate in Educational Administration at UConn, before spending 10 years on the education faculty at the University of New Hampshire.
+He spent the next eight years at Drake University in Des Moines, Iowa, where he served three years as head of its Department of Educational Administration, and then five years as dean of the School of Education.
 In 1997, he returned to his alma mater to serve as dean of the Neag School of Education.
 Dean Schwab served 12 years as dean from 1997 to 2009 before returning to the faculty as a Raymond Neag Endowed Professor of Educational Leadership.
 In July 2014, he returned as dean to lead the Neag School in implementing the University of Connecticut’s New Academic Plan.
 With his return, Dean Schwab is the longest-serving dean in the history of the Neag School of Education and the only UConn alum to hold that position.

-During his 12 years as dean, Dr. Schwab worked with faculty to craft and implement a strategic plan to raise the quality of programs, research and scholarship, while moving the school toward its goal of becoming one of the top education schools in the country.
-The effort sparked the interest of Ray Neag, a UConn alum and successful entrepreneur, who decided to make what he called a “strategic investment” in the School and in public education.
-His $21 million gift to the School in 1999 was, at the time, the largest any school of education had ever received, and today remains the largest in UConn’s history.
+During his 12 years as dean, Dr. Schwab worked with faculty to craft and implement two strategic plans to raise the quality of programs, research and scholarship, while moving the school toward its goal of becoming one of the top education schools in the country.
+The effort sparked the interest of Ray Neag, an UConn alum and successful entrepreneur, who decided to make what he called a “strategic investment” in the school and in public education.
+His $21 million gift in 1999 was, at the time, the largest any school of education had ever received, and today remains the largest in UConn’s history.

-At the state level, Dr. Schwab serves on a task force appointed by the state legislature to overhaul the Connecticut Beginning Teacher Assessment process, as well as served on a number of statewide committees focused on school reform.
+At the state level, Dr. Schwab has served on a task force appointed by the Legislature to overhaul the Connecticut Beginning Teacher Assessment process, as well as served on a number of statewide committees focused on school reform.
 He is a founding member of the Connecticut Alliance for CommPACT Schools, a historic collaborative involving the state’s two teachers unions, the three organizations representing school administrators and superintendents, and UConn’s Neag School of Education.
-The Alliance’s CommPACT school reform model, funded by the state, is currently being piloted in eight schools in Bridgeport, Hartford, New Haven, New London, and Waterbury.

 Dr. Schwab has held a wide range of university-wide leadership responsibilities at UConn.
 He recently chaired the University Academic Vision Committee that designed and produced the five-year strategic plan for the university entitled Creating Our Future: UConn’s Path to Excellence.
 He is an elected member of the University Senate and has served on such important Senate committees as the Faculty Review Board and Committee of Three.
-He has chaired searches for a number of administrative posts, including the deans of the School of Business, Dean of the School of Agriculture and Natural Resources, Dean of the College of Continuing Studies, and for the new Vice President and Chief Operating Officer.
+He has chaired searches for a number of administrative posts, including the Dean of the School of Business, Dean of the School of Agriculture and Natural Resources, Dean of the College of Continuing Studies, Vice President and Chief Operating Officer and Associate Vice Provost.
 He led the effort to expand technology capability and use across campus to enhance student learning, and co-chaired the University Master Planning Committee.
 As recognition for his work in engaging the university in Connecticut and the nation, he was presented with the Provost’s Award for Public Engagement.

-In 2006, he was honored by his undergraduate alma mater, Boston University, with the Ida M. Johnston Award for Outstanding Achievement and Service, and in 2008, received an award for Outstanding Service and Support from the Neag School of Education Alumni Society.
+In 2006, he was honored by his undergraduate alma mater, Boston University, with the Ida M. Johnston Award for Outstanding Achievement and Service and, in 2008, received an award for Outstanding Service and Support from the Neag School of Education Alumni Society.
 His awards from research associations include the Leo Doherty Award from The Northeastern Educational Research Association for outstanding leadership in educational research and the Outstanding Scholar Award in Occupational Stress and Health from the American Research Association.

 - Contact Information: